OpenDSA/OpenDSA/RST/source/Development/AnalCases.rst

 array, we expect the algorithm on average to go halfway through the array before finding the value we seek.
 On average, the algorithm examines about :math:`n/2` values.
-We call this the :math:`average case` for this algorithm.
+We call this the :term:`average case` for this algorithm.

 When analyzing an algorithm, should we study the best, worst, or average case?